The chances are if you’ve ever done the Gap of Dunloe walk, you’ll have stumbled upon Lord Brandon’s Cottage.

 The best thing to do is to combine a visit to the cottage with a boat tour from Ross Castle and to cycle the Gap.

-There’s a tour organised by these lads that’ll take you from Ross Castle over to Lord Brandon’s Cottage BETWEEN 09:30 AND 11:00 each day.
+Rent the bike and then head for Ross Castle.
+There’s a tour organised by these lads that’ll take you over to Lord Brandon’s Cottage.

-After taking the boat from Ross Castle Lord Brandon’s Cottage, it is possible to continue through to Kate Kearney’s cottage.
+After taking the boat from Ross Castle Lord Brandon’s Cottage, you can cycle all the way through to Kate Kearney’s cottage in around 45 minutes.

-From Kate Killarney’s, it’s a 40-minute cycle back to Killarney.
+From Kate’s, it’s a 40-minute cycle back to Killarney.
 The roads can be dangerous and, in places, narrow, so please be careful.

 There are plenty of things to do in Killarney when you arrive back to the town: